 Improve Concentration & Focus With A Calming Area, Relaxation Station Or Concentration Station

-It's a challenge for anyone to focus in an exciting learning environment.
+It's a challenge for many children to focus in an exciting learning environment with so many visual stimuli.
 It's an even bigger challenge if the child's body processes sensory information inefficiently.
 If their body cannot filter out irrelevant stimuli, a sensory "traffic jam" won't allow them to participate and be productive in various settings.

-Here are 3 of the most common ways these wonderfully sensory calming spaces are used:
+Here are 3 of the most common ways these wonderfully encouraging spaces are used:

 Site empowered by